 Being a small borough, Silverdale does not have a public transit system used by locals to get to and from work.

-The overall education level of Silverdale is somewhat higher than in the average US city of 21.84%: 27.30% of adults 25 and older in the borough have at least a bachelor's degree.
+In terms of college education, Silverdale is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.28% of adults 25 and older in the borough have at least a bachelor's degree.

 The people who call Silverdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Silverdale residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Silverdale include German, Irish, English, European, and Italian.